DinoHub/yolov7_pipeline/README.md

 ### (Inference) Detection + Tracking with DeepSORT

-Before using the detect_track.py script, it is necessary to install DeepSORT by executing the following command:
+Before using the detect_track.py script, it is necessary that DeepSORT is installed:
 ```bash
 pip install deep-sort-realtime
 ```